Ashley Rowan

 • If someone seems genuinely helpful, ask for identification or offer to call the authorities for assistance.

-• You can also use a reverse phone lookup service such as NumLookup to make sure the person is who they say they are and they are not marked as scam by others.
+• You can also use a NumLookup to make sure the person is who they say they are and they are not marked as scam by others.

 Stay Informed: